 - Push-ups will improve the strength of the upper body and strengthen both muscles and bones.

-- One of the benefits of knee Push-ups is that they work multiple muscles (Chest, Arm, Shoulder and Core) at once.
+- One of the benefits of knee push-ups is that they work multiple upper-body muscles at once.

 - One advantage of push-ups is that they can also enhance the cardiovascular system by making your heart work harder.